banksio/node-pfSenseScripts/README.md

 task | The task for the script to perform.
-1 for reboot and 2 for rule gateway change. pfSense_RuleID | The Firewall Rule ID to modify. gatewayText | The text to match to the gateway to switch the Firewall Rule to.
+1 for reboot and 2 for rule gateway change. pfSense_RuleID | The Firewall Rule ID to modify. gatewayText | The text to match to the gateway to switch the Firewall Rule to. pfSense_if | The interface for which to check the Firewall rules of. deviceName | The device of which to check the gateway of.

 *Further documentation coming soon.*